 Brake system and ABS warning lights

-Safe to drive: No, stop and contact us immediately.
+Safe to drive: No, stop the vehicle and contact us to report your breakdown.

 Next steps: Slow down gradually and avoid braking suddenly.